mitliagkas/mitliagkas.github.io/dl-theory-class-2020.md

 **Warning: The Winter 2020 version of the class is going to be more demanding than previous years.
-For example, the introductory "crash courses" are going to be compressed significantly (roughly from 5 weeks last year down to 3 weeks this year).
+For example, the introductory "crash courses" are going to be compressed significantly.
 You will be expected to either already know this material or get up-to-speed with it in the first couple of weeks.**